 What borrowers can do

 Know the terms before you commit!
 Closing day is not the time to start familiarizing yourself with the terms of your loan.
 Ask questions about payment due dates, penalties, and other loan servicing details prior to signing the paperwork.
 Have your lender show you where everything is in writing.
+In some states, you’re given several days prior to closing to review this information.

 Alert your lender ASAP.
 Don't wait to communicate until you miss a payment.
 When you miss a payment, the lender reports the missed or late payment, called a delinquency, to the credit bureaus, which will negatively affect your credit score.
 If you anticipate struggling to make a payment, contact your lender right away to see if there are any options to keep you in your home and salvage your credit.
 Potential solutions for a late payment or multiple late payment balance include the following: